-In consultation with the Director, students are encouraged to organize their program of study around one of the following emphases: arts and cultural management, intermedia and interdisciplinarity and cultural critique and agency.
+In consultation with the Director and the academic advisor, students are encouraged to organize their program of study around one of the following emphases: arts and cultural management, intermedia and interdisciplinarity and cultural critique and agency.

 BA Honours (four-year program)